dkrahulec127/8dc00-website/docs/source/index.rst

 - Project work: 30% of the grade (both projects have equal contribution)
 - Final exam: 70% of the grade

 Grading of the assignments will be done per group, however, it is possible that individual students get a separate grade from the rest of the group (e.g. if they did not sufficiently participate in the work of the group).
-More info on the assessment criteria can be found [here](rubric.md).
+More info on the assessment criteria can be found :download:`here <docs/source/data/rubric.md>`.

 Lecturers and teaching assistants
 ---------------------------------

-Course instructors:
+**Course instructors:**

-* Maureen van Eijnatten
+- Maureen van Eijnatten
-* Mitko Veta
+- Mitko Veta

-Guest lecturers:
+**Guest lecturers:**

-* Cornel Zachiu (UMC Utrecht)
+- Cornel Zachiu (UMC Utrecht)
-* Geert-Jan Rutten (Elisabeth-TweeSteden Ziekenhuis)
+- Geert-Jan Rutten (Elisabeth-TweeSteden Ziekenhuis)

-Teaching assistants:
+**Teaching assistants:**

-* Friso Heslinga (PhD candidate)
+- Friso Heslinga (PhD candidate)
-* Leander van Eekelen (MSc student)
+- Leander van Eekelen (MSc student)
-* Glenn Bouwman (MSc student)
+- Glenn Bouwman (MSc student)
-* Stijn Bunk (MSc student)
+- Stijn Bunk (MSc student)
-* Luuk van de Hoek (MSc student)
+- Luuk van de Hoek (MSc student)

 Interactive notebooks
 =====================